chipsalliance/rocket-chip/README.md

     $ make run-vecasm-timer-tests-debug
     $ make run-bmarks-test-debug

-To FPGA-synthesizable verilog (output will be in `/fpga/generated-src`):
+To get FPGA-synthesizable verilog (output will be in `fpga/generated-src`):

     $ cd fpga/build/syn
     $ make